 We'll start at the Larry Becker Gallery, 43 North 2nd, on the east side of Second street, north of Market and across from Old Christ Church at 5:00 p.m.
 We'll wait for you until 5:15, but after that it will be up to you to find us!
 Next is the Temple gallery (45 N 2nd).
-Then cross the street to the 3rd Street and Muse galleries (58 and 60 North 2nd), and continue working our way up the street, including Artist's House (57 N 2nd), Rosenfeld Gallery (turn right on Arch Street, walk half a block, it's on the left) and then back to 2nd and a bit of a walk up to Nexus (137 North 2nd), The Clay Studio (139), Vox Populi (141) and Pentimenti.
-From there, go up to Race Street, turn left and walk west to 3rd Street.
-Don't miss the Wexler Gallery at 201 North 3rd Street; it has great fine art furniture and glass, as well as paintings and photographs, and like the Clay Studio is a great place to see how the conventional fine art/craft distinctions are breaking down.
+Next door is the Third Street Gallery (I'm told the name is not a piece of conceptual art).
+Then cross the street to the Muse gallery (60 North 2nd), and continue working your way up the street to Nexus (137 North 2nd), The Clay Studio (139), Vox Populi (141) and Pentimenti.
+From there, go up to Race Street, turn left and walk west to the Wexler Gallery at 201 North 3rd Street; it has great fine art furniture and glass, as well as paintings and photographs, and like the Clay Studio is a great place to see how the conventional fine art/craft distinctions are breaking down.
 Now head south (left) on 3rd and head back down to Cherry.
-Stop anywhere you want on the way, (I especially recommend Biello Martin Studio, 148 N. 3rd) but be sure to check the Snyderman and Works Galleries (303 Cherry), and Gallery Joe (302 Arch).
+Stop anywhere you want on the way, (I especially recommend Biello Martin Studio, 148 N. 3rd) and The Wood Turning Center, 141 North 3rd.
+Be sure to check the Snyderman and Works Galleries (303 Cherry).
 Here are a few extras you may want to check out, depending on your interests: The Painted Bride Art Center, 230 Vine Street (mainly a performing arts center, but also shows some visual art).
-F.U.E.L is a huge, noisy, party sort of gallery that shows work by University of the Arts students, and a variety of other work.
 There are also a couple of pop culture and comic galleries on Market between 2nd and 3rd.
-Two more craft centered galleries: The Wood Turning Center, 501 Vine Street, and Hot Soup, 26 South Strawberry Street (between 2nd and third, between Market and Chestnut - this gallery specializes in blown glass and other glass art).
+Hot Soup, 26 South Strawberry Street (between 2nd and third, between Market and Chestnut) is another craft centered gallery specializing in blown glass and other glass art.
 There's a lot to see!

 Since we won't all be able to stay together all the time, we'll spend some time in class debriefing.
 For a list of Philly galleries, with some idea of what's showing at them, go to http://art-collecting.com/galleries_pa_philadelphia.htm .
 Most of the galleries on our tour appear on this list, and you can see images of some of what we'll see on the tour.

-A note about parking: If you are on your own, First Friday parking is free (but very scarce) on second and third starting at 5 p.m., also on Front street and along the waterfront by Penn's landing, if you don't mind walking over the Penn's landing bridge.
-I've often found a spot somewhere closer, (e.g., on Race between 4th and 3rd) and fed the meter until 6:30, when it's free no matter where you park.
-There are also several lots in the immediate area, where you can park for the night for under $10.
+Parking: First Friday parking is free after 5 p.m between Front and 5th Streets from Callowhill south to Walnut.
+That's a few blocks south of where we'll be, and you may have to drive around some to find a spot, but it may be worth it.
+I've often found a metered spot somewhere closer, (e.g., on Race between 4th and 3rd) and fed the meter until 6:30, when it's free no matter where you park.
+There are also several lots in the immediate area, where you can park for the night for under $15.
 If you car-pool, this is inexpensive for all.
+There's a lot immediately south of the Larry Becker Gallery on the left side of the street, and there are others on Church Street, the right turn off Second Street just a few yards further south.
 Parking regulations keep changing, so don't take this website as the last word; keep your eyes peeled.